Free Accruals & Prepayments Course

 Credit prepayment asset 900

 The financial year-end is 31 December 202X.
-In June 202X, there was an annual software payment of 720 covering the period from 1 June 202X to 31 May 202Y.
+In June 202X, an annual software payment of 720 was made, covering the period from 1 June 202X to 31 May 202Y.
 A prepayment is needed to separate the software expense between two financial years.

 Step One